20 Free Summer Programs for High School Students

 7. Science and Engineering Apprenticeship Program (SEAP) by the Department of Navy

-This is a prestigious, research-focused apprenticeship program that gives high school students the chance to work in Department of Navy laboratories across the country.
+This research-focused apprenticeship program gives high school students the chance to work in Department of Navy laboratories across the country.
 With approximately 300 placements across over 38 laboratories nationwide, SEAP is fairly competitive.
 In this program, you will work with top researchers and engineers at Navy facilities on actual Naval research, while being mentored by expert Navy scientists and engineers.
-While working on projects hands-on, you will gain valuable knowledge and skills in various STEM disciplines, including engineering, physics, chemistry, and more.
+By working on hands-on projects, you will gain valuable knowledge and skills across STEM disciplines, including engineering, physics, chemistry, and more.
 Your lab choice is based on your subject of interest.

 Eligibility: High school students who are at least 16 years old, have completed Grade 9, and are U.S. citizens can apply.